-Automatic espresso coffee machines are for someone who really doesn't want to try being a barista, but wants a home espresso coffee maker that produces espresso shots just like the local coffee house.
+The automatic espresso coffee maker is for someone who really doesn’t want to try being a barista, but wants a home espresso coffee maker that produces espresso shots just like the local coffee house.
 This automatic espresso machine is from Saeco

 Either of these types of automatic espresso machines will completely automate the entire espresso making process for you.

-So that you can simply sip a great cup of espresso or cappuccino with the least amount of fuss.
+So that you can simply make and enjoy a great cup of espresso or cappuccino at home with the least amount of fuss.
 These are considered the best espresso machines for both taste and pleasure.

 As with all espresso machines, it is important to select good espresso beans to brew in the espresso maker.

 After adding your choice beans into the hopper, the super automatic espresso machine will go to work for you … grinding your beans, dosing, tamping the grounds, and then pulling you perfect espresso shot.
 All at the push of a button.

 With one of the automatic espresso machines, you will need a separate conical burr coffee grinder.